Dp-finite and Noetherian NIP integral domains: Dp-finite rings

+A \emph{definable topology} on a structure $M$ means a topology such that some definable family $\{D_a\}_{a \in X}$ is a basis of opens.
+A topology on a field $K$ is a \emph{V-topology} if it is induced by a valuation or absolute value; see \cite[Section~3]{PZ} and \cite[Appendix~B]{PE} for more about V-topologies.
+Definable V-topologies play an important role in the conjectural classification of NIP fields \cite{hhj-v-top}.

-\begin{fact} \phantomsection \begin{enumerate} \item If $\Oo$ is a dp-finite valuation ring, then $\Oo$ is henselian. \item If $(K,\Oo_1,\Oo_2)$ is a dp-finite bi-valued field, then $\Oo_1$ and $\Oo_2$ are comparable. \end{enumerate} \end{fact} \begin{proof} This is essentially \cite[Corollary~4.16]{prdf6}, though part (2) requires some explanation.
+Recall that a structure is \emph{dp-finite} if its dp-rank is $n$ for some natural number $n$. \begin{fact} \phantomsection \begin{enumerate} \item If $\Oo$ is a dp-finite valuation ring, then $\Oo$ is henselian. \item If $(K,\Oo_1,\Oo_2)$ is a dp-finite bi-valued field, then $\Oo_1$ and $\Oo_2$ are comparable. \end{enumerate} \end{fact} \begin{proof} This is essentially \cite[Corollary~4.16]{prdf6}, though part (2) requires some explanation.
 Part (1) is \cite[Corollary~4.16(3)]{prdf6}.
 For part (2), suppose $\Oo_1$ and $\Oo_2$ are incomparable.
 Then $\Oo_1 \cdot \Oo_2 = \{xy : x \in \Oo_1, ~ y \in \Oo_2\}$ is a definable valuation ring in the structure $(K,\Oo_1,\Oo_2)$.
 Let $k$ be the residue field of $\Oo_1 \cdot \Oo_2$.
-From valuation theory, we know that $\Oo_1$ and $\Oo_2$ induce independent non-trivial valuations on $k$.
+The valuation rings $\Oo_1$ and $\Oo_2$ induce independent non-trivial valuations on $k$ (see \cite{PE}, specifically Theorem~2.3.4 and the discussion following Corollary~2.3.2).
 Replacing $K$ with $k$, we may assume that $\Oo_1$ and $\Oo_2$ are independent non-trivial valuations.
-Then the structure $(K,\Oo_1,\Oo_2)$ has two definable V-topologies, contradicting \cite[Corollary~4.16(2)]{prdf6}. \end{proof}
+Then the structure $(K,\Oo_1,\Oo_2)$ is unstable and has two definable V-topologies, contradicting \cite[Corollary~4.16(2)]{prdf6}. \end{proof}